et/clamshell/README.md

 * More git options -- reference more than SHA_ids (branch, tag, etc.)
 * Setting an environment variable should set some kind of internal environment variable as well.
 * If the output it to be sourced then use echo statements
+* Check if apps exist in user's PATH.
+* Throw error status code if a dependency is not fulfilled.